Code-Institute-Submissions/cottage/README.md

 Some code was copied and pasted with some changes by me:

-* Navigation bar - Code institute, from resume project.
+* Navigation bar/logo - Code institute, from resume project.
 * Photos - My wife, Jess,  took the photos of the cottage.
 Other photos were from the relative business' websites and tourist boards
 * Icons - FA
 * Content - from original page - Terry Brennan.
 I wrote the guides about the town and the area.